0xNine9/XML-Editor/README.md

     - Compress XML files.
     - Decompress XML files.
     - Convert XML files to JSON.
+    - Minify XML files
+    - prettify XML files
     - Exit the application.

-## Technologies Used

-The technologies used in this project include (include relevant technologies):
-- GUI
-- XML parsing
-- JSON conversion
-- Compression/decompression
-- Validation
-- Formatting

 ## Conclusoin
 This XML Editor application is a simple tool that can be used to edit XML files with ease.
 With its user-friendly interface and various functionalities, it provides an efficient and convenient way to work with XML files.